 We are going to Disneyland!

 Or do you want to make it a surprise?
-The surprise element can be so much fun for everyone!
+The surprise element can be so much fun for everyone, even the person writing the Disney scavenger hunt clues.

 Here are some things to think about when revealing a surprise trip to Disneyland: